Woodnet/Voice-Recognition/README.md

 # Voice-Recognition
 An Audio-File-Voice-Recognition
-# Installierung
+# Installition

     pip install SpeechRecognition

-wenn Python2 ebenfals auf dem System installiert ist:
+when Python2 is also downloaded on the System:

     pip3 install SpeechRecognition